TREASURIES-U.S. yields inch lower as markets look to next week's Fed meeting

 In other parts of the Treasuries market, the U.S. breakeven inflation rates were mostly higher on Tuesday.

-The breakeven rate on five-year U.S. Treasury Inflation-Protected Securities (TIPS) USBEI5Y=RR was last at 2.242%, up around 2 bps.
-The five-year breakeven rate suggested that investors expect inflation, as measured by the consumer price index, to average around 2.242% over the next five years.
+The breakeven rate on five-year U.S. Treasury Inflation-Protected Securities (TIPS) USBEI5Y=RR was last at 2.24%, up nearly two bps, suggesting that investors expect inflation, as measured by the consumer price index, to average around 2.24% over the next five years.

 Price